king-fox-2019/fancy-todo/README.md

 JWT_SECTRE="< JSON Web Token Secret >"
 ```

-Fire up the server by typing this command on terminal
+FIre up the server by typing this command on terminal

 ```
 npm run dev